An ocean view in Bimini, Bahamas, highlighting the vibrant green hues of the sea, with a panoramic backdrop of the island's natural beauty.

 Dolphin House Bimini, Bahamas Photo Courtesy of Dominic Cox

-Dolphin House is one of the most unique buildings in the Bahamas.
-Created by local artist and historian Ashley Saunders, the house is made of shells and sea glass, and other natural artifacts.
+Dolphin House is one of the unique buildings in the Bahamas.
+Created by local artist and historian Ashley Saunders, the house is made of shells sea glass, and other natural artifacts.

-Dolphin house is located near Radio Beach, and you can stop by and meet with Mr. Saunders, you’ll not only be able to see an incredible piece of art, but learn the history of the island from a local.
-Be sure and add the Dolphin House to your Bimini itinerary!
+Dolphin House is located near Radio Beach, and you can stop by and meet with Mr. Saunders.
+You’ll not only be able to see an incredible piece of art but also learn the history of the island from a local.
+Be sure to add the Dolphin House to your Bimini itinerary!

 Dolphin House Bimini, Photo Courtesy of Dominic Cox